-There are currently 649 Cracker Barrel locations across the United States.
+There are currently 649 Cracker Barrel Old Country Store locations across the United States.
 Its first restaurant and country store opened on Interstate 40 in 1969 in Lebanon, Tennessee by Dan Evins.
-However, until February 5, 2018, there were none at all in the state of California.
+However, in February 5, 2018, there were none at all in the state of California.

 If you lived in California’s high desert, and got a craving for Cracker Barrel’s Southern specialties, you had to plan for a long road trip.
 The closest ones were in Kingman and in Yuma, Arizona, both respectfully over 200 miles away.